Tutorial

 3. Running the output of the CPython interpreter in a CPython virtual machine

-Compilation takes place when CPython compiles the source code (.py file) to generate the CPython bytecode (.pyc file).
+Compilation occurs when CPython compiles the source code (.py file) to generate the CPython bytecode (.pyc file).
 The CPython bytecode (.pyc file) is then interpreted using a CPython interpreter, and the output runs in a CPython virtual machine.
-According to the above steps, the process of running a Python script involves both compilation and interpretation.
+According to the above steps, running a Python script involves both compilation and interpretation.

 image

-If there is no interpreter used, then the CPython compiler will generate machine code that directly runs in the CPU.
-Because different platforms have different instructions, the code will not be cross-platform.
+If no interpreter is used, the CPython compiler generates machine code that directly runs on the CPU.
+Because different platforms have different instructions, the code is not cross-platform.

 image